imnischaygowda/Reddit_API_pipeline/README.md

 A data pipeline to extract Reddit data from [r/dataengineering](https://www.reddit.com/r/dataengineering/).

-Output is a Google Data Studio report, providing insight into the Data Engineering official subreddit.
+Output is a Power BI static Data report, providing insight into the Data Engineering official subreddit.

 ## Motivation